 The first step in creating a claim is creating the insurer.
-To do this, ensure you are logged into an account with Full Access permissions.
+To do this, ensure you are logged into an account with at least Administrative Staff/All Billing Access permissions.

 *Please note, this is for accounts subscribed to the Insurance Plan.